 Recently, I spoke with someone about her mother’s buying and hoarding of costume jewelry.
 She was concerned that she would not be able to get rid of almost new costume jewelry.
 As she discussed the issue, she became more and more frustrated with the possibility that she would have to trash all those jewelry pieces.
 “What a waste of money!”
 She told me.
-So it got me thinking, where can you donate costume jewelry?
+So it got me thinking, where CAN you donate costume jewelry?
 I found lots of costume jewelry laying out at consignment shops and flea markets where there was very little demand for it.
 So, I recommend donating the jewelry or making unique pieces with them.

 Here are three places to donate jewelry.
 I included the links below.

-If you are sad to part with the item, keep a record of what you donated.
-I like to take pictures of the pieces to remind me what I donated.
+If you are sad to part with an item, keep a record of what you donated.
+I like taking pictures of the pieces to remind me what I donated.

 Display the ones you love!
 If you don’t wear them any longer, buy a shadow box that hangs on the wall and frame the beautiful necklace pieces.

-If the piece looks dated or broken, make it into something new.
-If it has gems that are real, bring it to a jeweler and have them place the pieces into another setting or restring the stones into another necklace or bracelet.
-I had this done a few times with my mother’s pieces and it gave them new life.
+When pieces look dated or broken, make them into something new.
+If the gems are real, bring it to a jeweler and have them place the pieces into another setting or re-string the stones into another necklace or bracelet.
+I had this done a few times with my mother’s and grandmother’s pieces and it gave them new life.
 It’s great to be able to wear something that belonged to your grandmother so spend the time to update it!

 Well, there you have it.
-I hope this inspire you to donate some of the unwanted and unused jewelry in your home or your parent’s home.
+I hope this post inspires you to donate some of the unwanted and unused jewelry in your home or your parent’s home.
 What do you have a lot of in your home?
 Are you a jewelry collector?
 What do you think of donating costume jewelry?
 Please your comments below.
 I would love to hear from you.

 Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.